miamal-bit/retinal-alzheimers-detection/README.md

 Results:
 Our model showed limited predictive accuracy on STARE due to label complexity and small sample size, but the workflow demonstrates a proof of concept.
 We hope future work combining this with EEG data will improve performance.

+Note: The commented-out code blocks at the end can be ignored.
+Only the first two models that appear (pre-trained and refined models) are relevant.

 Made by:
 The PRISM team